JBWD/SoundManager-Unity/SoundPlayer/ReadMe.txt

 		It has built in function(s) such as Mute/Unmute, Pause/Resume.

 		All of these elements can be associated with each mixer independently or effect multiple mixers at the same time.

+	- Playing Sounds in your game

+		Music: For music we recommend using the TransitionSound(), this will allow only one musical piece to play at a time and provide clean transitions between the songs.

+		Sounds: There are mixers made for the majority of sounds and can always be added to.
+Playing on a certain mixer is as easy as PlaySound(MixerPlayer.music); this allows for complete customization of volume levels.
+We also recommend using the PlaySoundCombined() which will allow for multiple gunshots or explosions to occur at the same time.

+If you have any issue please let us know on the Github page above.